Today's Articles

 She graduated in 1938 with a double major in English and biology.
 It was Bethune to whom Roundtree turned in 1941, as World War II's threat generated unprecedented jobs for Blacks in the country's "defense preparedness" program.
 Resigning from the South Carolina teaching position she had taken up on college graduation in 1938, she sought Bethune in Washington, D.C., for assistance in obtaining employment in the burgeoning defense industry.
 Bethune immediately tapped her for the select group of 40 Black women to become the first to train as officers in the newly created Women's Army Auxiliary Corps.

 Roundtree publicly challenged the racial discrimination in the rigidly segregated Army even as she recruited other black women for the WAAC on assignment in the Deep South.
 Traveling in uniform in the winter of 1943 without Army protection, she was evicted from a Miami bus and forced under threat of arrest to yield her seat to a white Marine.
 She continued recruiting Black women into the Corps in such numbers that although the women served in segregated units, the groundwork was laid for an interracial Army.
 Following World War II and a nine-month assignment with the Fair Employment Practices Committee (FEPC), Johnson rekindled a romance with William Roundtree that had started at Spelman College.
-They married on Christmas Eve, 1946, but the marriage lasted less than a year.
+They married on Christmas Eve, 1946, but they lasted less than a year.

 Roundtree entered the American civil rights field in October 1945 in a nine-month postwar assignment with Black labor leader A. Philip Randolph was staging a national campaign to make the wartime Fair Employment Practice Committee (FEPC) a permanent entity.
 Her FEPC involvement brought her into contact with lawyer Pauli Murray, a passionate civil rights activist and legal academic who later founded the National Organization for Women.
 Inspired by Murray, Roundtree enrolled at Howard University School of Law in the fall of 1947, one of only five women in her class.
 From 1947 to 1950, she immersed herself in the assault on school segregation by Thurgood MarshallJames Nabrit Jr., and George E. C. Hayes, which in 1954 culminated in the Supreme Court's Brown v.
 Board of Education decision.
 In 1952, Roundtree, along with her partner and mentor Julius Winfield Robertson, during her first year of legal practice, took on a bus desegregation case that would make legal history: Sarah Keys v.
 Carolina Coach Company (1955).

 The Keys case challenged the right of a private bus carrier to impose its Jim Crow laws on black passengers traveling across state lines.
-When the US District Court dismissed the matter for the District of Columbia on jurisdictional grounds, Roundtree and Robertson took their complaint to the Interstate Commerce Commission, the federal administrative body charged with enforcing the Interstate Commerce Act.
+When the US District Court dismissed the matter for the District of Columbia on jurisdictional grounds, Roundtree and Robertson took their complaint to the Interstate Commerce Commission, the federal administrative body enforcing the Interstate Commerce Act.
 Turned down by the Commission on their first pass, they filed exceptions, arguing that the Supreme Court's ruling in Brown v.
-Board, handed down in May of that same year, delegitimized segregation in public education and public transportation as well.
+Board, handed down in May of that same year, also delegitimized segregation in public education and public transportation as well.
 On November 7, 1955, in a historic ruling in which the ICC departed from its long history of adherence to the Plessy v.
-Ferguson (1896) ruling, the Commission banned separate but equal for the first time in the field of interstate bus travel.
+Ferguson (1896) ruling, the Commission banned separate but equal for the first time in interstate bus travel.

-Roundtree and Robertson undertook to represent Black clients in civil and criminal matters in the segregated courtrooms of Washington, DC.
+Roundtree and Robertson undertook the role of representing Black clients in civil and criminal matters in the segregated courtrooms of Washington, DC.
 During the 1950s, black lawyers had to leave the courthouses to use the bathrooms.
 Black clients were routinely referred to white attorneys to maximize their chances in court; Roundtree and Robertson broke with tradition.
-They pressed the cases of Black clients before white judges and juries and prevailed, winning sizable recoveries in an accident and negligent cases.
+They pressed the cases of Black clients before white judges and juries and prevailed, winning sizable recoveries in accident and negligent cases.
 Their 1957 victory in a negligence case against a Washington, DC psychiatric facility, which resulted in the maximum recovery allowable under the Federal Tort Claims Act at that time, was widely regarded as a turning point not only for Black clients in the Nation's Capital but for Black attorneys as well.

 The Keys case lay dormant for six years, largely blunted by the ICC commissioner who had dissented from the majority opinion, South Carolina Democrat J. Monroe Johnson.
 On May 29, 1961, responding to the protests of civil rights leaders, Robert Kennedy issued a Justice Department petition in which he cited Keys and the companion NAACP train case, along with the 1960 Supreme Court Boynton v.
 Virginia ruling, and called upon the ICC to enforce the ruling it had handed down itself in 1955.
 Under pressure from the Attorney General, the Commission finally acted upon its rulings and, in September 1961, put a permanent end to segregation in travel across state lines.
 (Robertson and Roundtree are pictured below.)